carlitoselmago/FieldtypeGridSpace/README.md

   <div style="grid-column-start: 7;grid-column-end: 8;" >A</div>
 </div>
 ```

-## Known bugs:
+## Version 0.1 changes:
--The field cannot yet be used in repeater fields or twice at the same page.
+-Now it can be used in repeater fields or on multiple instances in the same page